Episode 176: The Air and the Sea and the Land

 So he looked around again, during lunch, walking down the front steps, looking around the mall, sunsetting, yada yada.

-And he applied for a job at the National Air and Space Museum in the Department of Aeronautics, where he was a shoe-in.
+And he applied for a job at the National Air and Space Museum, in the Department of Aeronautics, where he was a shoe-in.

+He crushed it as a paleontology assistant, and he was a legit expert in aeronautics.
 He had flown just about every type of plane they had hanging in the museum's rafters.

 But when he applied, its director of aeronautics was said to have responded that he wasn't interested in hiring any uppity blacks and sent Purnell's resume back to personnel,

+It was 1968.
 Apollo 8 had just circumnavigated the moon.

 It was a good time to get into the field.

 Lewis Purnell spent the next two decades at the National Air and Space Museum.
+He had wanted to learn about the air and the sea and the land.

-He wound up adding space too.
+He wound up adding space, too.

-He learned about every vehicle, every piece of equipment, worked directly with NASA, with every museum in the country that wanted a piece of the space program of their own.
+He learned about every vehicle, every piece of equipment, worked directly with NASA, with every museum in in the country that wanted a piece of the space program of their own.

-Got them to put a display of spacesuits right in the main hall.
+Louis, got them to put a display of spacesuits right in the main hall, laid out the case himself.
+He was proud of it.

-And it is still there just as it was.
+It was his first public act of curation, and it is still there just as it was.

 He worked under Michael Collins, who had stayed in the module while Neil and Buzz were out walking on the moon.

-He taught classes to kids who saw in his lectures a vision of space travel in which they could see themselves.
+He taught classes to kids, who saw in his lectures a vision of space travel in which they could see themselves.
+He taught some kids who saw themselves in him.

-but he didn't get the title for 11 years.
+The work environment wasn't free of prejudice.
+He was qualified to be a curator from day one, but he didn't get the title for 11 years.

 At one point in the late 70s, when an activist complained about a lack of representation of black aviators in the exhibit hall, they decided to make one of the dummies used in the displays African-American.